How to Choose Your IB Subjects

 This article will take you through the different subject groups, the IB’s requirements for your subject choices, and the different levels at which you take IB subjects.
 We also give you key tips about factors to consider when choosing your subjects, including subject difficulty and your future university decisions.

 The first step in choosing your IB subjects is to understand the different subject groups that are offered by the program.
 The IB program is divided into six subject groups: Studies in Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, and The Arts.
 Each subject group offers a variety of subjects to choose from, and students are required to take at least one subject from each group - except from the latter group, the Arts, which is optional.
+In total, you will choose 6 subjects, which will contribute to your overall Diploma score.

 It's also important to consider the level of difficulty of the subjects you are choosing.
 The IB program offers two main levels of difficulty for each subject: Standard Level (SL) and Higher Level (HL).
+Students are free to pick and choose the level within their selected subjects.
+Most students take 3 SL subjects and 3 HL subjects, while some take 2 SL subjects and 4 HL subjects.

-Higher Level subjects are designed to be studied in greater depth.
-You will likely have 3 final exam papers in HL subjects, rather than 2 for SL.
-This reflects the fact that the syllabi for HL subjects are longer, with more content to cover.
+The choice between SL and HL reflects the balance between depth of subject knowledge and workload: Higher Level subjects are designed to be studied in greater depth, but it also necessitates more hours dedicated to learning.
+You will also likely have 3 final exam papers in HL subjects, rather than 2 for SL, due to the fact that the syllabi for HL subjects are longer with more content to cover.
+The Ab Initio level is also available for some languages, and is designed for students with little or no prior knowledge of the subject.

 How does choosing IB subjects work?